 Although both Blue Cash cards offer some great cash back opportunities, the list of perks on them is relatively short.
-However, one of the best benefits that comes with both cards is the introductory APR on purchases.
+However, one of the best benefits that comes with both cards is the introductory APR on purchases and balance transfers.

-You’ll get 0% interest on your purchases for the first 15 months with the Blue Cash Everyday from the date you open the account, then a variable 13.99% to 23.99% based on your creditworthiness (see rates and fees).
-With the Blue Cash Preferred, the 0% APR runs for the first 12 months, then rises to a variable 13.99% to 23.99% (see rates and fees).
+You’ll get 0% interest on your purchases and balance transfers for the first 15 months with the Blue Cash Everyday from the date you open the account, then a variable 18.74% to 29.74% based on your creditworthiness (see rates and fees).
+With the Blue Cash Preferred, the 0% APR runs for the first 12 months on just purchases then rises to a variable 18.74% to 29.74% (see rates and fees).

-When compared to many other cash back and travel reward credit cards on the market today, these are some of the better introductory offers on purchases available.
+When compared to many other cash back and travel reward credit cards on the market today, these are some of the better introductory offers on purchases and balance transfers available.

 Both cards will also give you access to Amex Offers, where you can save money at many popular merchants simply by using your registered American Express card.
 Depending on your shopping habits, many times these offers alone can outweigh the annual fee on the Blue Cash Preferred after the first year.
 And since there’s no annual fee on the Blue Cash Everyday, you’ll come out ahead if you can use even some of these offers.